Fay Sampson’s Family History

 JOHN PAUNCEFOOT.
 There are a number of family trees giving different lineages for Walter Pauncefoot of Compton Pauncefoot in Somerset.
 One of the most widely accepted makes him a younger son of Sir John Pauncefoot lord of Crickhowell Castle and Alice Herle.

-John was born on 17 Nov 1368 and died around 1445.
+Most of our knowledge of John’s career is obtained from his parliamentary biography.
+He was born on 17 Nov 1368 and died around 1445.
 He was the son and heir of Hugh Pauncefoot of Crickhowell and Hasfield and his wife Katherine.
 Crickhowell is a small town on the Welsh borders near Abergavenny in SE Powys.

 Crickhowell Castle came into the Pauncefoot family through John’s great-grandmother Sybil de Turberville.
 The Turbervilles had built it aound 1121.